Mathematics at Blakehill

 Mathematical topics are taught in blocks.
 This allows our children to develop a robust and secure understanding of the content.
-Each daily lesson phase provides children at Blakehill with a challenge, rich and sophisticated problems, as well as exploratory, investigative tasks, which allow our 'rapid graspers' the opportunity to showcase their thinking and understanding in a more complex and challenging way.
+Each daily lesson provides children at Blakehill with challenge; rich and sophisticated problems, as well as exploratory, investigative tasks, which allow our 'rapid graspers' the opportunity to showcase their thinking and understanding in a more complex and challenging way.
 Teachers, wherever possible, will also develop mathematical links to other areas of the curriculum, allowing children the opportunity to experience how what they have learnt in one lesson can be applied to another - a vital skill for our children.
-For example, during our 'Curriculum Carousel' sessions in Key Stage 2, our children have the opportunity to apply their Mathematics in cooking, computing and design technology.
+For example, in Key Stage children have the opportunity to apply their Mathematics in Cooking, Computing and Design Technology.

-We celebrate success in Mathematics in a variety of different ways including whole school celebration awards, times table certificates and KIRF achievement badges.
+We celebrate success in Mathematics in a variety of different ways including whole school celebration awards and times table badges.

-As part of our recovery curriculum, we have adapted our Mathematics curriculum at Blakehill Primary School for the 2020 / 2021 academic year.
+As part of our recovery curriculum, we have adapted our Mathematics curriculum at Blakehill for the 2021 / 2022 academic year.
 Teachers will recap key themes / ideas that pupils may have missed as a result of lockdown from their previous year group.
 This will ensure all pupils build up the necessary knowledge, skills and understanding to succeed in their current year group.
-This year, teachers will also recap pupils previous Key Instant Recall Facts (KIRFs) stage (stage 5 for Y6, stage 4 for Y5 and so on) in order to consolidate pupils fluency and instant recall skills before moving on to their current year groups' stage.
+We have also updated our Key Instant Recall Facts (KIRFs) this academic year to focus on key concepts that the children need to know.

-It is well documented that children can often underperform in Mathematics because they think they 'can’t do it' or are not 'naturally good at it'.
+It is well documented that children can often under perform in Mathematics because they think they 'can’t do it' or are not 'naturally good at it'.
 We will address this.
-Blakehill Primary School has a nurturing ethos and our approaches, as outlined above, support our children in becoming confident, collaborative, independent mathematicians.
-Our children regularly experience challenge and success in Mathematics, developing a growth mindset, a positive approach to Mathematics.
-In addition, our curriculum is designed to ensure that pupils enjoy and are enriched by their Mathematics learning, being able to use their knowledge, skills and understanding in a range of different circumstances, both within in and outside of school.
+Blakehill has a nurturing ethos and our approaches, as outlined above, support our children in becoming confident, collaborative, independent mathematicians.
+Our children regularly experience challenge and success in Mathematics, developing a solution seeking approach to Mathematics.
+In addition, our curriculum is designed to ensure that children enjoy and are enriched by their Mathematics learning, being able to use their knowledge, skills and understanding; what they know and what they have remembered; in a range of different circumstances, both within and outside of school.